tock/tock/doc/courses/rustconf/capsule.md

 Modify your capsule to have a field of the type `&'a Alarm` and to accept an `&'a Alarm` in the `new` function.

-Your capsule will also need to implement the `AlarmClient` trait so it can receive alarm events.
-The `AlarmClient` trait has a single method:
+Your capsule will also need to implement the `Client` trait so it can receive alarm events.
+The `Client` trait has a single method:

 ```rust
 fn fired(&self)